I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 The Bible contains many examples of individuals who experienced profound forgiveness after serious mistakes.

-One of the most striking examples is the apostle Paul.
+One of the greatest examples is the apostle Paul.
 Before becoming a Christian leader, Paul actively persecuted believers.
 He approved of their imprisonment and even their deaths.

 Yet after encountering Jesus, Paul’s life was completely transformed.
 The same man who once persecuted Christians became one of the most influential figures in spreading the message of the Gospel.